 Doughnuts (donuts) are popular and tasty Nigerian deep-fried snacks and affordable party and wedding small chops idea that guests love.
 Even if you cannot afford to serve a full-on mix of assorted finger foods at your reception or any party, you can save costs by making 100 or more doughnuts yourself in advance.
 It requires a few cheap ingredients and the process of making it is easy and not time-consuming.

 If you’d like to learn how to make doughnuts from scratch, scroll down and let’s get right into it.
 There’s a video tutorial, ingredients list, and also a written list of steps with explanation, PLUS recipes for making a large number of donuts (with yeast and also without yeast).
-Also covered in this post are list of common doughnut mistakes and how you can avoid them; and answers to common doughnut questions people ask.
+Also covered in this post is a list of common doughnut mistakes and how you can avoid them; and answers to common doughnut questions people ask.
 Read on.

-The Ingredients List: Quick and Easy Doughnut Recipe
+Ingredients List for Quick and Easy Doughnut and Recipe

 The ingredients for making doughnuts are few and pretty basic, and the preparation process is simple.
 It’s so easy to learn how to make donuts if you have never made them before.
 Here is a list of ingredients you will need:

 - Yeast – 4 teaspoons (15g/ 2 sachets)

 - Eggs – 2

 - Granulated sugar – 4 tablespoons (1/4 cup / 50g )

 - Warm water – 1/2 cup (100ml)